containers/nri-plugins/devel/_sources/docs/resource-policy/policy/balloons.md.txt

     request less.
   - `CpuClass` specifies the name of the CPU class according to which CPUs of balloons are configured.
+  - `PreferCloseToDevices`: prefer creating new balloons close to listed devices.
+List of strings
   - `PreferSpreadingPods`: if `true`, containers of the same pod should be spread to different balloons of this type.
 The default is `false`: prefer placing containers of the same pod to the same